AbhinavJha1947/SQL-interview-questions/Intermediate SQL/README.md

 ```

 **Implementation Tip:** Prefer `NOT EXISTS` over `NOT IN` if the subquery can return `NULL`s.

+### IN vs EXISTS — common interview question
+- **IN:** Works well for small, static lists or when you need to compare a value against a set.
+- **EXISTS:** Usually more efficient for large datasets because it follows "Short-circuit" logic—it stops as soon as a match is found.
+- **NULL Handling:** `NOT IN` returns no results if the subquery contains a `NULL`. `NOT EXISTS` handles `NULL` values correctly.

 ### ALL / ANY / SOME
 **Query:**